 My Strobe Light can be quickly mounted just above the radiator, using nylon tie wraps.
 I use an independent Lithium-Ion Battery to power mine; it can optionally be wired into the 12V system.
 Operation with a strobe visible from 3 miles allows extended flight operations 1/2 hour before sunrise and 1/2 hour after sunset.
 It also makes this PPG more visible to low flying aircraft.

-I have now installed a pair of replacement 15x6.50-6 smooth ribbed tires on the rear (similar to the tire shown below).
+I have now installed a full set of replacement 15x6.50-6 smooth ribbed tires (similar to the tire shown below).
 These are a tougher 4-ply garden tire, weighing only 5.5 pounds each.
 They should be more 'cactus-resistant' than the light 13" Lawnpro tires.

 I set the initial pitch at 12.5 degrees (measured at 75% of prop radius out from the center.)
 A test run here at 10,290 feet ASL in 59 degree dry air gives a peak RPM of 7400 to 7420 RPM- very close to the ideal of 7500 RPM for max H.P. output.

-This propeller is running smoothly and providing good thrust; it's a good match for the THO% 250 engine flying at this altitude.
+This propeller is running smoothly and providing good thrust; it's a good match for the THOR 250 engine flying at this altitude.

 Adding An Extended Prop & Line Guard Hoop with 7" Stand-Offs To The Prop Guard Cage&